jeanlsoto54/blog_1/_posts/2023-12-17-SQL_project.md

 ### Incongruent Data

 The check on the data related issues has finalized.
 However, is still need to do some evalution on the data by a business side standpoint.
 The table Metadata has relevant data about views, budget, costs, released year of the movies.
-It is going to be revised each column if they present some incongruent data
+It is going to be revised each column if they present some incongruent data.

+In the next query it is being run a descriptive statistical analysis over the numerical fields

 ```sql